databricks-industry-solutions/security-analysis-tool/docs/setup.md

      * **Tip**:  You can use this utility to turn on a specific workspace and turn off other workspaces for a specific run.
      * **Tip**:  You can use this utility to apply your edits to multiple workspaces settings by using "Apply Setting to all workspaces" option.

-     * Go to\<SATProject\>/notebooks/Setup/8. update_workspace_configuration and  You will need to set analysis_enabled as True or False based on if you would like to enroll a workspace to analyze by the SAT.
+     * Go toWorkspace -> Applications -> files -> notebooks/Setup/8. update_workspace_configuration and  You will need to set analysis_enabled as True or False based on if you would like to enroll a workspace to analyze by the SAT.
       * [Configure widget settings](https://docs.databricks.com/notebooks/widgets.html#configure-widget-settings-1) behavior "On Widget Change" for this notebooks to "Do Nothing"